AutumnRivers/StuxnetHN/docs/StuxnetFiles.md

     * `spinUpTime` - The spin up time.
 Should be a float.
     * `targetIDorIP` - ID of target node, IP should theoretically work, too.
     * `sequencerActions` - Actions to run when the sequencer is activated.

-Place a file titled `sequencers.json` using the above schema in the root folder of your extension directory.